 When to Go

 Durga Puja is celebrated in late September/early October each year.
-In 2008 Durga Puja will take place from October 5-9.
-October is a good time to visit India, since foreign tourists do not yet crowd India’s main attractions, the weather is mostly dry, and the heat is beginning to subside.
+October is an excellent time to visit India since foreign tourists do not yet crowd India's main attractions, the weather is mostly dry, and the heat is beginning to subside.
 Still, late monsoon rains can hit Kolkata during Durga Puja, leading to extensive flooding and traffic jams.

-It is best to arrive a few days before the beginning of Durga Puja, so you can get your bearings before the city shuts down for the festival.
-This should give you enough time to find out which restaurants, shops, and cafés are open, and how to get around town during the festival.
-During the festivities government offices and banks are closed, commerce has irregular opening hours, and restaurants have long lines.
+It is best to arrive a few days before the beginning of Durga Puja to get your bearings before the city shuts down for the festival.
+This should give you enough time to find out which restaurants, shops, and cafés are open and how to get around town during the festival.
+Government offices and banks are closed during the festivities, commerce has irregular opening hours, and restaurants have long lines.
 Plan ahead.

 How to Get to Kolkata

-You can fly to Kolkata from Delhi, but if you have time, take the train and visit several great destinations on the way, such as the Taj Mahal in Agra, and the holy city of Varanasi.
+You can fly to Kolkata from Delhi, but if you have time, take the train and visit several great destinations, such as the Taj Mahal in Agra and the holy city of Varanasi.
 Durga Puja is a popular time for family reunions and also attracts tourists from all over India.
-Train and airline tickets may sell out quickly, and hotels may be booked more heavily than usual.
-It is a good idea to make advance reservations to make sure you have a pleasant place to stay.
+Train and airline tickets may sell out quickly, and hotels may be booked more frequently.
+Making advance reservations is a good idea to ensure you have a pleasant place to stay.

 Getting around Kolkata

 If you are staying near the city center, traveling by cab is the best way to get around Kolkata.
-If you travel in a group, you might want to consider hiring a vehicle and driver for a few days to visit several pandals all over the city.
-There are several English-language newspapers in Kolkata, and during Durga Puja you will find articles about the most spectacular pandals and cultural events:
+If you travel in a group, consider hiring a vehicle and driver for a few days to visit several pandals all over the city.

 For more information about Durga Puja, visit these websites: